kaiquesimao/FreeWay_Classic-Game/README.md

 The objective of this game is to cross the street and not get hit by a car.

-WHERE DO I PLAY THIS GAME?
-This game can be played through the p5js.org using this link https://editor.p5js.org/kaique.gabriel.me/full/3HVddQTHs or uploading the game archives on this website https://editor.p5js.org.
+# WHERE DO I PLAY THIS GAME?

+Go to: https://kaiquesimao.github.io/FreeWay_Classic-Game/ or use Live Server plugin for Vscode.

 This game can be played only on PC.

-HOW TO PLAY?
+# HOW TO PLAY?

 The up key moves the cow forward.